isblab/stop/README.md

 ## About
 StOP is an gradient-free, parallel, global optimization framework primarily written to optimize the MCMC (Markov Chain Monte Carlo) sampling parameters for the Integrative Modeling Platform.
 It utilizes a parallel DFS-based search similar to MCS but adapted to a range-finding setup.
 The code can be adapted to any suitable optimization problem outside of IMP too.
-The relevant paper can be found here.
+The relevant paper can be found here (link) and the paper related scripts, plots and the explanation is in the `paper` folder.

 ### Requirements
 Apart from `python3` and a `linux` system, the code requires the following python modules: `scipy`, `numpy`, `matplotlib`, `tqdm`.
 While the code is `windows`-compatible for most part, multiple `subprocess` spawning unreliably ends up with a memory error when `max_np > 1`.
 This is currently an open issue.